fabianseebacher/qc-hela-ana/README.md

 * depending on network architecture, the FileWatcher might not be able to monitor subdirectories, even with IncludeSubdirectories set to True.
 A simple workaround would be to have only a single backup folder or to employ a watcher instance for each subfolder.

 ## Future features
-* automatically set the paths (e.g. of the backup drive) from a config file
+* automatically set the paths (e.g. of the backup drive) from config file
+* extract identifier for MS device and write into output table